ComputationalBiomedicineGroup/Rectangle/README.md

 [link-tests]: https://github.com/ComputationalBiomedicineGroup/Rectangle/actions/workflows/build.yaml
 [badge-docs]: https://img.shields.io/readthedocs/rectanglepy

-Rectangle is an open-source Python package developed for computational deconvolution Rectangle presents a novel approach to second-generation deconvolution, characterized by hierarchical processing, an estimation of unknown cellular content and a significant reduction in data volume during signature matrix computation.
+Rectangle is an open-source Python package developed for computational deconvolution.

+Rectangle presents a novel approach to second-generation deconvolution, characterized by hierarchical processing, an estimation of unknown cellular content and a significant reduction in data volume during signature matrix computation.

 Rectangle was developed to outperform existing deconvolution solutions by introducing methods that promise improvements in cell-type fraction estimation accuracy while keeping a low computational profile.